medikoo/child-process-ext/README.md

 -   `child` - child process
 -   `stdout` - stdout stream (decorated so it can also be used as promise)
 -   `stderr` - stderr stream (decorated so it can also be used as promise)
+-   `std` - Merged stdout & stderr stream (decorated so it can also be used as promise)
 -   `stdoutBuffer` - Buffer that exposes so far written `stdout`
 -   `stderrBuffer` - Buffer that exposes so far written `stderrr`
+-   `stdBuffer` - Buffer that exposes so far written `std`

 Promise resolves with object with three properties: